Ultimate Guide To UK Ethical Jeans & Denim Brands

 From the environmental and social impact of growing cotton inorganically to the vast amount of water that it takes to make a single pair of jeans, right through to the associated water pollution.

-Meanwhile, synthetic indigo dyes use chemicals known for their toxicity.
-These include formaldehyde and hydrogen cyanide.
-Conventional denim is far from ethical.
+Despite that ban, there are still other chemical threats to garment workers.
+Synthetic indigo dyes use chemicals known for their toxicity.
+These include formaldehyde and hydrogen cyanide, and continue to pose a risk.
+This means conventional denim is far from ethical.

 Guide To The Best Ethical Jeans and Denim In The UK